-It's finally almost 2021 aka New Year’s resolution time and after such a long year, it's important to keep looking forward.
+It's almost 2022 aka New Year’s resolution time and after such a long year, it's important to keep looking forward.
 It’s a time-honored tradition of striving for a better future.
 We have taken some of the most common resolutions and given them an Estes-themed action plan.

 Be healthier, physically and mentally

 In Estes, exercising often doesn’t feel like exercising – it’s more fun than anything.
 Spending time in nature can also do wonders for your mental health, it’s a double whammy.
 A new activity pops up with every season so boredom isn’t a term we use here in Estes.
 Snowshoe or earn your turns in the winter and spring, bag some peaks in the summer and hop on a mountain bike or into some climbing shoes in the fall – that should be plenty to keep you busy.

 Have you ever been fly fishing?
 Here’s a first timer’s guide for you.
 What about backcountry skiing?
 Here’s what you need to know to get you started.
 Ever camped on the side of a cliff?
 Maybe you want to tackle Longs Peak or try ice climbing?
 With guiding services in town like Colorado Mountain School, Kent Mountain Adventure Center and Kirks Flyshop, to name a few, Estes does its best to make sure you’re comfortable going outside your comfort zone.